Pacers

 DISTANCE: 5K

-Hi, I'm Lynette Manuel and I'm excited to be the 35 mins - 5 KM pacer for this year!
+Hi, I'm Lynette Manuel and I'm excited to be the 30 mins - 5 KM pacer for this year!
 This is my fourth year as a pacer for the Sask Marathon weekend.
 I'm excited to pace some runners to new personal bests and help achieve goals!
-I will be running 7:00/km to finish in 35 minutes.

 DISTANCE: 42.2k